What is a sanctuary?

 No. If you are more than 5 minutes late for your tour, we cannot guarantee that you will be able to join the tour group.
-Please plan to arrive the 15 minutes early that we suggest.
+Please plan to arrive 15 minutes early as suggested.

 I have a Membership.
 How do I sign up for my free tours?

-To sign up for a tour with your Membership, go to the Tour Tickets link in the right sidebar to select your tour.
-Select “Member Ticket” instead of Adult or Child ticket.
+To sign up for a tour with your Membership, go to Ticket Information to select your tour.
+When purchasing your tickets, select “Member Ticket” instead of Adult or Child ticket.
 During the purchase process, you will be asked for your Member Code – which is your Member number.
-Enter your number in the box indicated by the red arrow.
+Enter your number in the box.
 Then, simply complete the purchase process for your “free” ticket!

 Can friends or family members use my membership card?

-Does the membership run a calendar year (January thru December) or from the date of purchase?
+Does the membership run a calendar year (January through December) or from the date of purchase?